 So here are some tips on how to go about turning your junk into treasure:

-- Sign up for an account.
+Sign up for an account.
 Sounds easy enough.
-But Kijiji and Craigslist don’t even require you to sign up for an account, but there’s benefits to doing so, including: the ability to track how many visits you get to your posting; the ability to edit all info in your listing, including price, if you’re not getting any bites at first; and it also allows to you delete an old posting once it’s sold or repost one that hasn’t.
+But Kijiji and Craigslist don’t even require you to sign up for an account, but there are benefits to doing so, including the ability to track how many visits you get to your posting; the ability to edit all info in your listing, including price, if you’re not getting any bites at first; and it also allows to you delete an old posting once it’s sold or repost one that hasn’t.

 Whatever platform you choose, there are many other benefits to decluttering your home.
 For one, it allows you to reclaim your space, both physically and mentally.
 I know for me, having a clean space allows me to be more organized, which in turn makes me more productive and focus on what it is I have to do, with a much clearer head.
 And selling online is just one way to do that.